by Lori Lite

 - Head home before your child becomes tired!
 Do not wait for the meltdown.
 Think of similar experience and calculate how long you think your child will last.
 Let your child know ahead of time how long you are going out for.
 Bring a timer if your child responds well to timers.
 Take breaks and check in with how your child is doing/feeling.

 - Consider your child’s needs.
-If they do not do well in a noisy group, schedule a friend to trick-or- treat with and stay away from the crowds.
+If they do not do well in a noisy group, schedule a friend to trick-or-treat with and stay away from the crowds.
 Avoid houses with screaming ghosts and flashing lights.
-You can even hand pick a few supportive neighbors ahead of time to visit.
+You can even hand-pick a few supportive neighbors ahead of time to visit.

 - Costumes could be an entire essay.
 Most kids do not want to put a jacket over their costume.
 Direct your child to a weather appropriate costume and consider long johns under the costume.
 The younger the child the bigger the comfort issue.
-If your child has sensory issues make comfort of costume a priority.
+If your child has sensory issues make the comfort of their costume a priority.
 Try it on ahead of time for comfort and have moleskin cloth available.
 Bring comfortable shoes or sweater if your child refuses to leave the glass Cinderella slippers at home.
 Colored sweat pants and sweat shirt with hood make an easy costume.
-Bright yellow with a pair of sun glasses and you have a sun.
+Bright yellow with a pair of sunglasses and you have a sun.
 Sew strips of fabric, yarn, or ears on a hood and you have a lion or a rainbow…Be creative!

 - Eat a healthy dinner before leaving the house.